 Inputs & Outputs

-The R6 has inputs and outputs on the top and bottom panel.
-On the bottom panel, HiBy has opted with a USB-C connection which is starting to become the norm for Android platforms in the last year or so.
-The USB-C connection will provide for a future USB-DAC out function with PC/Macs as well as any OTG services you wish to use and charging the battery.
+The R6 has inputs and outputs on the top and bottom panels.
+On the bottom panel, HiBy has opted for a USB-C connection which is starting to become the norm for Android platforms in the last year or so.
+The USB-C connection will provide for a future USB-DAC out function with PC/Macs as well as any OTG services you wish to use and charge the battery.

-All top panel sockets apart from the 2.5mm TRSS are finished in gold plated contact rings.
+All top panel sockets apart from the 2.5mm TRSS is finished with a gold plated contact ring.
 The 2.5mm TRSS uses a rubber ring.

 Accessories & Packaging

 I have to commend HiBy for some of the included accessories.
 Now in the edition that I have, there is no leather case which is something being offered as a perk with the Indiegogo Campaign.

 I highly advise you get one simply because I have been babying the R6 for the entire time it has been with me.
 You will get some screen protectors though as standard and well worth putting them on that lush screen ASAP.

 The specific accessories that are praiseworthy are the supplied connector cables.
 One is a USB-A to USB-C charging cable and the other is a beautifully finished coaxial output cable.
 In fact, both are well finished it is just the coaxial nylon and thick jack barrels finish stands out a bit more.

 Note the USB cable has a HiBY’s own logo which I think is a nice touch, makes it stand out a bit, and ensures you will not mix it up in a box of similar cables.